ArminKardan/quickengine/1-12-qe-back.md

 ### `MiddleUserType`

-Represents the user of the microservice:
+Represents the user of the Admin Panel:

 ```ts
 MiddleUserType : {